-Capital Region Water is proud to share this 2019 Drinking Water Quality Report with you summarizing water quality tests from 2018.
+Capital Region Water is proud to share this 2020 Drinking Water Quality Report with you summarizing water quality tests from 2019.
 The Environmental Protection Agency (EPA) requires all water utilities to produce and distribute water quality reports on an annual basis to help you understand what is in your water.
-Water is essential to life, economic development, and fire protection and that is why Capital Region Water's dedicated team of professionals work 24 hours a day to provide our community with some of the highest quality drinking water in the country.
+Capital Region Water's dedicated team of professionals work 24 hours a day , 7 days a week, 365 days to provide our community with some of the highest quality drinking water in the country.

-This 2019 report includes water quality information for the 2018 calendar year.
-In 2018, Capital Region Water conducted over 200,000 tests to ensure that high quality water reached residents and businesses in our service area.

-The water we supplied to your home or business in 2018 outperformed all Environmental Protection Agency and Pennsylvania Department of Environmental Protection drinking water standards.
-This level of service is possible due to continuous investment in our community's water system with your money.
+This 2020 report includes water quality information for the 2019 calendar year.
+In 2019, Capital Region Water conducted over 200,000 tests to ensure that high quality water reached residents and businesses in our service area.
+The water we supplied to your home or business in 2019 outperformed all federal and state drinking water standards.
+This level of service is possible due to Capital Region Water's continuous investment in our community's water system.